logicalgraphs/CryptoCoin/README.md

 * We need to know the best (lowest) average price on a BUY recommendation and the best (highest) average price on a SELL recommendation... and not $0.00.

+* we need a bounty adder?
+Or is this going too far?

 * provide year-to-date transaction history with the portfolio report

 * start building predictive model: STARTED